kevinslin/seed-xkcd/vault/xkcd.428-starwatching.md

 ---
 ![I always figured the word 'blog' would sound *less* silly as the years went by.](https://imgs.xkcd.com/comics/starwatching.png)
 > "[Starwatching](https://xkcd.com/428/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+I always figured the word 'blog' would sound *less* silly as the years went by.